giellalt/giellalt.github.io/dicts/nds/NDSLinguisticSettings.md

 ##  Tagsets

+In the repository folder `neahtta/neahtta/configs/language_specific_rules/tagsets` there are YAML files with names on the form `ISO.tagset`, one for each language.
+They define which tags are possible for the analyser of that language.

+The contents are fairly self-explanatory, each tag group is listed, among with its variants.
+Take a look at any file to understand it concretely.
+As always in YAML, be sure to quote strings, to avoid the _Norway Problem_ (unquoted `no` will be interpreted as `false`).

 Tagsets are necessary for constructing certain types of rules for manipulating lexical information and morphological information, either for generating forms,